Mil-Std Labeling, the Quick and Easy Way

 - Create and manage IUID shipment data (add, delete, change data)

-- Create IUID data for submission of WAWF Receiving Reports
+- Create IUID data ready for submission of electronic Receiving Reports to WAWF

 - Fed-Std-123 when shipping to GSA Supply Centers

 GSA QuickLabel offers both types of label formats directly in Comply/Shipper, making it easy to print labels while processing shipment Receiving Reports and Invoices for WAWF.
 Learn more about GSA formats.